Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Lorenz Conditioned Networks

-Lorenz Conditioned Networks (LCN), on the other hand, seek fairly distributed policies.
-Thus, the evaluation of each experience $e_i$ in the Experience Replay buffer $\mathcal{B}$ is determined by its proximity to the nearest \textit{non-Lorenz dominated} point $l_j \in \lf{\mathcal{B}} \subseteq \mathcal{B}$.
-In Figure \ref{fig:lcn_models} (left) we show an example of this distance calculation.
+In Lorenz Conditioned Networks (LCN), the evaluation of each experience $e_i$ in the Experience Replay buffer $\mathcal{B}$ is determined by its proximity to the nearest \textit{non-Lorenz-dominated} point $l_j \in \lf{\mathcal{B}} \subseteq \mathcal{B}$.
+Here, the proximity between experiences is measured in the objective space, where each sampled experience $e_i$ is represented by its actual reward vector (not the condition used to generate the experience).
+Thus, the nearest non-Lorenz-dominated point is the one with the smallest distance in this space.
+In \Cref{fig:lcn_models} (A) we show an example of this distance calculation.
+To ensure meaningful distance comparisons across potentially differently scaled objectives, all objective vectors in the buffer are normalized to the $[0,1]$ range before computing distances.
 We denote the distance between an experience $e_i$ and a reference point $t_i$ as $d_{e_i, t_i} = || e_i - t_i||_2$, where $t_i = \min || e_i - l_j ||_2$ is the nearest non-Lorenz-dominated point, which we refer to as \textit{reference point}.
 We formalize the final distance for the evaluation $d_{\text{Lorenz}, i}$ as follows:

 Where $d_{cd}$ is the crowding distance of $i$ and $\tau_{cd}$ is the crowding distance threshold.
-A constant penalty $c$ is added to the points below the threshold, whose distance is also doubled.
-The points in the ER buffer are sorted based on, $d_{\text{Lorenz}}$ and those with the highest get replaced first when a better experience is collected.
+A constant penalty $c$ is added to the points below the threshold, whose distance is additionally penalized by a penalty multiplier $\rho_{pen}$.
+For the experiments in this paper, we set $\rho_{pen} = 2$ and provide additional sensitivity analysis on \Cref{subsec:appendix:cd_sensitivity_analysis}.
+The points in the ER buffer are sorted based on $d_{\text{Lorenz}}$, and those with the highest get replaced first when a better experience is collected.
+The threshold $\tau_{cd}$ separates serves to break high-density regions in the objective space and ensures diversity.
+Experiences with a crowding distance below this threshold lead to too similar policies and are therefore penalized.
+While this heuristic introduces a discontinuity at the threshold $\tau_{cd}$, in practice this acts as a strong bias toward maintaining diversity in the buffer, which benefits stable training.

-\subsection{Improving the filtering mechanism with reference points}
+\subsection{Improving the Filtering Mechanism with Reference Points}

 The nearest-point filtering method employed by previous works has two drawbacks.
 Firstly, during exploration, stored experiences undergo significant changes as the agent discovers new, improved trajectories.
 This leads to a volatile ER buffer and moving targets, posing stability challenges during supervised learning.
 Secondly, we know in advance that certain experiences, even if non-dominated, are undesirable due to their unfair distribution of rewards.